nxdun/netfix-next/README.md

 ## Notes

 - This is a demo project and does not include backend functionality.
-- Replace mock data with real APIs for production use.

 ---
 🔥 Built for learning and demonstration purposes.